vsyakovlev77/Attoworld/README.md

 Tools from the Attosecond science group at the Max Planck Institute of Quantum Optics, a.k.a.
 [Attoworld](https://www.attoworld.de)

+**We are still in the building phase.
+Things may change, and haven't been validated; use at your own risk!**

 [Documentation available here!](http://nickkarpowicz.github.io/docs/attoworld)

 ## Structure